ysewnath/csproj2_github/README.md

 Notes:
   * deck targets the Documents folder upon get.
-  * 16:9 is the default aspect ratio, this can be changed to accomidate other resolutions in the player settings
+  * 16:9 is the default aspect ratio, this can be changed to accommodate other resolutions in the player settings